WICG/turtledove/FLEDGE.md

   using a corresponding string value of either `"view"` or `"click"`.
 The browser will discard events for which this value does not match the type conveyed via the `view` or `click` entry in the `Sec-Ad-Auction-Event-Recording-Eligible` request header.
 * `eligible-origins`: Optional.
-Conveys one or more origins for which this event should be included in the aggregated view and click counts that will be provided to `generateBid()` invocations in Protected Audience auctions. `eligible-origins` is expressed as an [inner list](https://httpwg.org/specs/rfc9651.html#rfc.section.3.1.1) of strings, each an origin representing a party that can include this event in their aggregated view and click counts.
+Conveys one or more interest group owner origins for which this event should be included in the aggregated view and click counts that will be provided to their `generateBid()` invocations in Protected Audience auctions. `eligible-origins` is expressed as an [inner list](https://httpwg.org/specs/rfc9651.html#rfc.section.3.1.1) of strings, each an origin representing a party that can include this event in their aggregated view and click counts.
 If `eligible-origins` is omitted or empty (an inner list with no elements), then this event will be included only in the aggregated view and click counts available to the origin that returned this `Ad-Auction-Record-Event`.
 If `eligible-origins` is present and non-empty, then it must include the origin that returned that `Ad-Auction-Record-Event` if that party would like to include this event in its own aggregated view and click counts.

 The "providing origin" is the origin from which the `Ad-Auction-Record-Event` header was received.
 The browser will only record view and click events for the providing origin if its